 Overview

 The Summer Undergraduate Research Experience (SURE) is a free nine-week program that provides supplementary infrastructure to undergraduate students at the University of Hawai‘i at Mānoa (UHM) during the summer.
-The 2024 program starts on June 5 and ends with the SURE Symposium on August 2.
+Registration for SURE 2025 will open in April.

 SURE provides participants with a cohort of undergraduate peers; nine weeks of programming, including professional development modules and a presentation venue; and the Mentoring Grant to support eligible student projects.